Baingan bharta: Variants

-In Maharashtra, especially in the northern Khandesh region, vangyache bharit as they call it is served in social gatherings including wedding ceremonies.
+In Maharashtra, especially in the northern Khandesh region, vangyache bharit (वांग्याचें भरीत) as they call it is served in social gatherings including wedding ceremonies.
 During harvest season, a special "bharit party" is organised.
 Bharit is usually served with puri.
 In the Vidarbha and Khandesh regions of Maharashtra, two variants are popular: kachha ("raw") bharit and phodni cha (with tadka) bharit.
 In kachha bharit, all the ingredients except for eggplant are used uncooked.
 Raw spring onion, tomato, green chillies, green coriander, and sometimes fresh fenugreek leaves are mixed with flame-roasted eggplant along with raw linseed oil or peanut oil.
 In phodni cha bharit, the above ingredients are first fried in oil with spices; then, mashed eggplants are mixed into it and cooked together.
-The similar process is followed in other Indian states and Pakistan with slight variations on ingredients.
-In Vidarbha and Khandesh, it is considered a delicacy when the eggplants are roasted on a dried cotton plant stems, a process which gives a distinct smokey flavour to the dish.
+A similar process is followed in other Indian states and Pakistan with slight variations in ingredients.
+In Vidarbha and Khandesh, it is considered a delicacy when the eggplants are roasted on dried cotton plant stems, a process which gives a distinct smokey flavour to the dish.
 The dish is served with dal, bhakri, and rice.

 Protest symbol

-In a protest against BT Brinjal and the introduction of genetically modified crops, volunteers from Greenpeace and Delhi's Le Méridien hotel cooked 342 kg of organic brinjal bharta at Dilli Haat, New Delhi, on 6 September 2011.
+In a protest against Bt brinjal and the introduction of genetically modified crops, volunteers from Greenpeace and Delhi's Le Méridien hotel cooked 342 kg of organic brinjal bharta at Dilli Haat, New Delhi, on 6 September 2011.
 This set a world record for the largest amount of the dish produced in one occasion of preparation.
 A portion of the final dish was sent to Indian Prime Minister Manmohan Singh's residence, accompanied by a letter of protest containing an explanation.